Robinlovelace/osm-cycle/cy-uptake/cyChange.md

-The conditions associated with growth in cycling is a policy relevant area of knowledge about which more evidence is needed (Fraser et al., 2011).
+The conditions associated with growth in cycling is a policy relevant area of knowledge about which more evidence is needed (Fraser and Lock, 2011).
 A central motivation of this paper is to provide information to help fill this 'knowledge gap'.
 The aim is to inform the policy making process by supplying evidence about which important factors are within